IQ Archive

 • The Vibe: This is where the air gets thin.
 Members are at the 99.9th percentile.
 Discussions here are highly technical and democratic.
 They have no “leaders,” only facilitators.

 • The Demographic: Heavily skewed towards PhDs, researchers, and autodidacts.
+The journal Vidya contains essays on everything from linguistics to quantum mechanics.

 4. The Prometheus Society (The Top 0.003%)